Skip to main content

 Visiting the vet

-The choices of medication for arthritis are increasing all the time and include pain relief, cartilage protective agents, special diets, and joint supplements.
+A management plan may include weight control, medication, and controlled exercise.
+The number of medication options for arthritis is increasing – including pain relief, cartilage protective agents, special diets, and joint supplements.